 Her first one-woman play BELLA - THE STORY OF MRS BEETON opened in 1988 and toured until 2002 to much critical acclaim.

 Both BELLA - THE STORY OF MRS BEETON and THE JUST-WILLIAM LADY have been adapted for BBC Radio 4 and were first broadcast in 2001.

-Alison has written nine one-woman plays to date, all based on real women from history.
+Alison has written eleven one-woman plays to date, all based on real women from history.
 Most are currently available for bookings - click on each title to view more information.